Frankeo/interview-tool/README.md

 ## New Features <a name = "todos"></a>

-- [ ] Split the logic into multiple files.
-- [ ] Adding more testing.
+- [ ] Adding more unit testing.
-- [ ] Adding github actions for building the solution.
+- [ ] Testing on Windows.
-- [ ] Creating and publish package as npm global for usage.
+- [ ] Adding better log information.
-- [ ] Adding functionality for adding from console new projects base on file for code and file for tests.
+- [ ] Adding support for generate document on readme (to PDF format) in every internal project.
+- [X] Check project status before saving.
+- [ ] Avoid adding duplicated projects
+- [ ] Define general standards.